-Yoga Nidra How-To’s
+An Easy Yoga Nidra Practice

 Find a comfortable position on your back in a quiet-ish area.
 Not too comfortable of a position that induces sleep.
 You should have enough room to spread out about a half foot on each side of your body.
 You might cover your body with a blanket as the body temperature might drop as brainwaves slow down.
 Allow yourself to access imagination.
 As Einstein said, ‘Imagination is more important than knowledge,’ and it is imagination that can connect you and bring you deeper in this practice.

 Step 1: Close the eyes, and find the breath and body rhythms.
 Try to remain still for the entire practice.
 Mentally repeat, ‘I am relaxed,’ three times.
 Imagine that you are and feel relaxed.

 Step 2: Start moving your mind over your body: right front, left front, back body, front face, front body.

 Starting with the right thumb, mentally say each part of your body that you will become aware of.
 Move your mind from your thumb to your toes.
 Once the right front side is completed, do the same for the left side.
 Just become aware of these body parts.
 Try not to think about anything.
 Just be a witness.
 Then move the mind to the back of the body from the buttocks upwards to the top of the head over the eyes, ears, nostrils, lips and chin.
 Then, become aware of the front of the chest.
 Finally, become aware of the body as a whole for a half minute.